MrLoLf/AliasFlatpak/README.md

 # Remove an alias for a specific app (Spotify in this case)
 python main.py --remove spotify

-# List all current aliases
+# List all current aliases possible from the flatpak list
 python main.py --list
 ```